Ovarian Cancer Treatment

 Fertility preservation

-If you are a young woman with ovarian cancer and are facing a fertility-ending surgery or treatment, you still have options.
-Siteman offers a specialized team of Reproductive Endocrinology and Infertility (REI) physicians who provide a number of services and procedures that can enable patients to have a child, including egg banking and embryo banking.
-Due to the need for immediate cancer therapies, the REI team offers quick consultation appointments to allow patients to know their options for having future children.
+If you are a woman with ovarian cancer and facing a fertility-ending surgery or treatment, you still have options.
+Siteman offers a number of services and procedures that can enable patients to have a child, including egg banking and embryo .
+Experts begin with a 60-minute oncofertility assessment to learn more about your unique situation.
+It includes a consultation and review of routine blood work.